AryafAlotaibi/Movie-Review-Sentiment-Classification-Using-CNN/README.md

 Since no random seed is fixed, results such as accuracy and predictions may vary slightly between runs.
 This is expected behavior due to random initialization and data shuffling during training.

-- Use `CNN_movie_reviews.ipynb` for an interactive demo with explanations.
+- Use `CNN_movie_reviews.pdf` for an interactive demo with explanations.
 - Use `CNN_movie_reviews.py` to run the model in standard Python environments.
 #### Dataset Reference
 The IMDB dataset used in this project was developed by Andrew L. Maas et al. (2011) and is publicly available at: